 He permitted the original order to continue, with a further hearing to take place in May to consider whether the interim injunction should remain in force or be amended.
 Further details will be published once confirmed.
-The application was led by Wolverhampton Council on be-
+The application was led by Wolverhampton Council on behalf of Dudley Council, Sandwell Council and Walsall Council, and supported by West Midlands Police.